 The Morien Institute - skywatching through the ages

-The Great Sphinx Dating Debate - page two
+The Great Sphinx Dating Debate

 text translation service for many worldwide languages